nodejs/node/doc/api/modules.markdown

     };

 The module `circle.js` has exported the functions `area()` and `circumference()`.
-To export an object, add to the special `exports` object.
+To add functions and objects to the root of your module, you can add them to the special `exports` object.

-Note that `exports` is a reference to `module.exports` making it suitable for augmentation only.
-If you are exporting a single item such as a constructor you will want to use `module.exports` directly instead.
+Variables local to the module will be private, as though the module was wrapped in a function.
+In this example the variable `PI` is private to `circle.js`.

+If you want the root of your module's export to be a function (such as a constructor) or if you want to export a complete object in one assignment instead of building it one property at a time, assign it to `module.exports` instead of `exports`.

+Below, `bar.js` makes use of the `square` module, which exports a constructor:

+    var square = require('./square.js');
+    var mySquare = square(2);
+    console.log('The area of my square is ' + mySquare.area());

+The `square` module is defined in `square.js`:

+    // assigning to exports will not modify module, must use module.exports module.exports = function(width) {
-    function MyConstructor (opts) {
+      return {
-      //...
+        area: function() {
+          return width * width;
         }

-    // BROKEN: Does not modify exports
-    exports = MyConstructor;

-    // exports the constructor properly
-    module.exports = MyConstructor;

-Variables
-local to the module will be private.
-In this example the variable `PI` is private to `circle.js`.
+      };
+    }

 The module system is implemented in the `require("module")` module.